RomanNahryshko/refurbish/documentation/docs/tech-docs-future/device-refurbishing-report.md

 - If a job is completed outside the filter range, it won’t count (even if started earlier).
 - Cancelled/pending jobs are excluded.

-## Open Questions
+## Decisions

-1) Count unique devices per technician instead of (or in addition to) jobs?
-If yes, we’ll add both metrics: Devices and Jobs.
+1) Devices metric: Yes — include unique devices (Final QC pass).
+Show both Devices and Jobs.
-2) Drill-down links from rows to the underlying jobs/devices?
+2) Drill-down: OK — clicking a row opens a filtered list of underlying jobs/devices.
-3) Restrict technicians to view only their own numbers?
+3) Technician restriction: Not applicable — report is hidden from Technicians.

 ## Visual examples